How Log-Barrier Helps Exploration in Policy Optimization: Detailed Related Works

 In this section, we review the most relevant literature, focusing on sample-complexity and regret results for MABs and Markov Decision Processes (MDPs).
 In Table~\ref{tab:convergence-comparison}, we compare some of the works discussed in this section.

-\textbf{Sample Complexity of \texttt{SGB}}.
-The core analytical difficulty of \texttt{SGB} lies in the geometry of the softmax policy, which, while satisfying smoothness assumptions, only satisfies a weak version of the Łojasiewicz inequality~\cite{mei2022global}.
+\textbf{Sample Complexity of \sgb}.
+The core analytical difficulty of \sgb lies in the geometry of the softmax policy, which, while satisfying smoothness assumptions, only satisfies a weak version of the Łojasiewicz inequality~\cite{mei2022global}.
 Furthermore, while it is standard practice to establish convergence to a stationary point under the assumption of bounded estimator variance and employing a decaying learning rate~\cite{robbins1951stochastic, zhang2020global}, converging to a stationary point is a weak requirement in the context of bandits.
 Since the gradient of the objective vanishes for any deterministic policy, the set of stationary points includes all vertices of the policy simplex, including all suboptimal deterministic policies~\cite{mei2024bandit}.
 This property implies that the gradient signal is not globally well-behaved and, as the sampling probability of the optimal arm approaches zero, the gradient signal vanishes, converging to a suboptimal policy~\cite{mei2020escaping}.
-Despite these difficulties, convergence to a global optimum is guaranteed~\cite{mei2024bandit}, even with no requirements on the learning rate $\alpha$~\cite{mei2024small}, establishing that \texttt{SGB} needs $\mathcal{O}\left(\epsilon^{-1}\right)$ iterations to learn an $\epsilon$-optimal policy.
+Despite these difficulties, convergence to a global optimum is guaranteed~\cite{mei2024bandit}, even with no requirements on the learning rate $\alpha$~\cite{mei2024small}, establishing that \sgb needs $\mathcal{O}\left(\epsilon^{-1}\right)$ iterations to learn an $\epsilon$-optimal policy.
 However, as noted by~\citet{baudrydoes}, this sample complexity guarantee may become vacuous due to a hidden assumption, as the constant governing the $\mathcal{O}\left(\epsilon^{-1}\right)$ term depends on the inverse second moment of the probability assigned to the optimal arm.
-Furthermore,~\citet{mei2022role} showed that Natural PG (\texttt{NPG},~\citet{kakade2001natural}) with an appropriate baseline also achieves $\mathcal{O}\left(\epsilon^{-1}\right)$ sample complexity.
+Furthermore,~\citet{mei2022role} showed that Natural PG (\npg,~\citet{kakade2001natural}) with an appropriate baseline also achieves $\mathcal{O}\left(\epsilon^{-1}\right)$ sample complexity.
+Finally,~\citet{lu2024towards} proved that PG, in the gradient bandit setting, with exponentially decaying learning rate, achieves $\mathcal{O}\left(\epsilon^{-1}\right)$ or $\mathcal{O}\left(\epsilon^{-3}\right)$ depending on whether the initial learning rate is tuned to meet the strong growth condition or not.